ay-amityadav/HiFiBGC/README.md

 # HiFiBGC

-Detect Biosynthetic Gene Clusters (BGCs) in HiFi metagenomic data.
+HiFiBGC is a tool to detect Biosynthetic Gene Clusters (BGCs) in PacBio HiFi metagenomic data.

 # Installation